malgren/CSNAPNI/README.md

 Knit CSNAPNIv1.Rmd to generate the HTML model guide that will walk you through model functionality, inputs, and outputs.

-Some output matrices will be saved in the “OutputFiles” folder after the model is run.
+Select output matrices will are exported to text files and saved in the “OutputFiles” folder during a model run.